stain/bosc2015-apachetaverna/soilandreyes_bosc.md

 crucial, as it helps guide [research software engineers](http://www.rse.ac.uk/) in best practices for making their research software open and maintainable.
-Ultimately the success of an open source project should lead to a change of its structure and management to include anyone in its further development.
+Ultimately the success of an open source project should lead to a change of its structure and management to widen its developer base.

 For Taverna, we considered several options to reduce the lead role and responsibility that the University of Manchester had, and